kampaitees/Linear-Regression/README.md

-**So we are now gonna discuss the life cycle of a Machine Learning algorithm**
+**So we are now gonna discuss the life cycle of a Machine Learning algorithm.**